Bill Maloney

-Bill Maloney is an American businessman and politician.
+William Maloney is an American businessman and politician.
 He was a two-time candidate for the governorship of West Virginia.
 He was the Republican nominee in the 2011 West Virginia gubernatorial special election, in which he lost by 7,546 votes, and again for the regular election in 2012, which he lost by 31,434 votes.

 Maloney co-founded a drilling company in 1984.
 He was involved in the Plan B rescue attempt during the 2010 Chilean mine disaster.

 Business career

 With a business partner, Maloney founded a company called North American Drillers in Morgantown in 1984.
 The company specialized in drilling large-diameter shafts for the coal, oil and natural gas industries.
 The business grew to 150 employees when Maloney sold his interest in 2006.
 Maloney has also invested in start-up companies.

 Maloney is a member of the Society of Mining Engineers, the West Virginia Coal Mining Institute, the Independent Oil and Gas Association of West Virginia, and the National Groundwater Association.
 He is a past chairman of the West Virginia chapter of Associated Builders and Contractors.